Gurupriy/Kubernetes-Intro/README.md

 * 2_demo_scale_up.sh  # Scale up the container instances to 20
 * 3_demo_scale_down.sh  # Scale down the container instances to 1
 * 4_demo_destroy.sh  # Remove the namespace, K8s virtual cluster and destroy all running instances of your container image
-* Cisco_Live_Demo.yaml  # Specific demo configuration that setups up the; Namespace, Pod Deployment, NodePort Service
+* Demo_App_Template.yaml  # Specific demo configuration template that setups up the following based on environment variables; Namespace, Pod Deployment, NodePort Service
+* demo_variables.sh  # File where you can set various configuration variables that will be used through the various other files in this Directory

 ### Execution